okta/okta.github.io/_source/_posts/2019-02-21-reactive-with-spring-boot-mongodb.md

 ## Generate an Access Token

 To access the server now, you need a valid access token.
-You can use **OpenID Connect Debugger** to help you do this.
+You can use **OpenID Connect debugger** to help you do this.
 In another window, open [oidcdebugger.com](https://oidcdebugger.com/).

 * **Authorize URI**: `https://{yourOktaDomain}/oauth2/default/v1/authorize`
 * **Redirect URI**: do not change.
 This is the value you added to your OIDC application above.